Resistance movement

-A resistance movement is an organized group of people that tries to resist the government or an occupying power, causing disruption and unrest in civil order and stability.
-Such a movement may seek to achieve its goals through either the use of nonviolent resistance (sometimes called civil resistance), or the use of force, whether armed or unarmed.
-In many cases, as for example in the United States during the American Revolution, or in Norway in the Second World War, a resistance movement may employ both violent and non-violent methods, usually operating under different organizations and acting in different phases or geographical areas within a country.
+A resistance movement is an organized group of people that tries to resist or try to overthrow a government or an occupying power, causing disruption and unrest in civil order and stability.
+Such a movement may seek to achieve its goals through either the use of violent or nonviolent resistance (sometimes called civil resistance), or the use of force, whether armed or unarmed.
+In multiple cases, as for example in the United States during the American Revolution, or in Norway in the Second World War, a resistance movement may employ both violent and non-violent methods, usually operating under different organizations and acting in different phases or geographical areas within a country.

 Etymology

 The Oxford English Dictionary records use of the word "resistance" in the sense of organised opposition to an invader from 1862.
-The modern usage of the term "Resistance" became widespread from the self-designation of many movements during World War II, especially the French Resistance.
+The modern usage of the term "Resistance" became widespread from the self-designation of multiple movements during World War II, especially the French Resistance.
 The term is still strongly linked to the context of the events of 1939–45, and particularly to opposition movements in Axis-occupied countries.
 Using the term "resistance" to designate a movement meeting the definition prior to World War II might be considered by some to be an anachronism.
-However, such movements existed prior to World War II (albeit often called by different names), and there have been many after it – for example in struggles against colonialism and foreign military occupations.
+However, such movements existed prior to World War II (albeit often called by different names), and there have been more after it – for example in struggles against colonialism and foreign military occupations.
 "Resistance" has become a generic term that has been used to designate underground resistance movements in any country.

 Background

 Resistance movements can include any irregular armed force that rises up against an enforced or established authority, government, or administration.
 This frequently includes groups that consider themselves to be resisting tyranny or dictatorship.
 Some resistance movements are underground organizations engaged in a struggle for national liberation in a country under military occupation or totalitarian domination.
 Tactics of resistance movements against a constituted authority range from nonviolent resistance and civil disobedience, to guerrilla warfare and terrorism, or even conventional warfare if the resistance movement is powerful enough.
 Any government facing violent acts from a resistance movement usually condemns such acts as terrorism, even when such attacks target only the military or security forces.
 Resistance during World War II was mainly dedicated to fighting the Axis occupiers.
-Germany itself also had an anti-Nazi German resistance movement in this period.
+Germany itself also had an anti-Nazi Hitler, German resistance movement in this period.
 Although the United Kingdom did not suffer invasion in World War II, preparations were made for a British resistance movement in the event of a German invasion (see Auxiliary Units).